caceres-lab/GeONTIpe/README.md

 These parameters can be adjusted in the config file according to your specific data and analysis needs.

-## Contributors
-YO

 ## How to cite
-Ricardo Moreira-Pinhal, Konstantinos Karakostis, Illya Yakymenko, Oscar Conchillo, Maria Díaz-Ros, Andrés Santos, Miquel Àngel Senar, Jaime Martínez-Urtaza, Marta Puig, Mario Cáceres, Complete characterization of human polymorphic inversions and other complex variants from long read data, a saber cuando y a saber donde se publica esto
+Ricardo Moreira-Pinhal, Konstantinos Karakostis, Illya Yakymenko, Oscar Conchillo, Maria Díaz-Ros, Andrés Santos, Miquel Àngel Senar, Jaime Martínez-Urtaza, Marta Puig, Mario Cáceres, Complete characterization of human polymorphic inversions and other complex variants from long read data.